beantkapoor786/MIDAS/README.md

 ## Pipeline Steps (7-step workflow)

+- :bulb: If you’re wondering what happens when you close the browser before the analysis finishes, don’t worry!
+If you come back the next day, you can simply resume the analysis from the last checkpoint.

 ### Step 1 — Setup & Files
 - Enter the path to your directory of demultiplexed paired-end FASTQ files
 - The app auto-detects common forward/reverse naming patterns (e.g., `_R1_001.fastq`) with manual override